YouthCare CEO to step down after protest, racial turmoil inside homelessness organization

 For several current and former YouthCare staffers, this moment turned into a call for Giovengo to step down.
 They felt her actions conflicted with what they believed should be the social justice goals of an organization that serves immigrant youth and homeless young people of color.

-Other staff members disagreed with protesters’ tactics to show up to a location where undocumented youth – some threatened by cartel violence in their countries of origin – were staying.
+Other staff members disagreed with protesters’ tactics to show up at a location where undocumented youth – some threatened by cartel violence in their countries of origin – were staying.

 In a petition sent to YouthCare’s board of directors two weeks later, current and former staffers alleged that “the way Melinda responded to the unaccompanied and undocumented youth organizers was unsurprising to those of us who have been witnessing and/or on the receiving end of racist, harmful, abusive, defensive, and dismissive behaviors from Melinda internally for years.”